Who are you?

 My name is Julia Hass.
 I’m 29.
 I live in Boston with my parents and two gerbils.

 So much stuff!
 Currently, I’m a part-time student majoring in Digital Communications at UMass Amherst’s University Without Walls program and work part-time as a barista.
 I plan on going on to grad school and becoming a children’s librarian after that.
 I’m the social media manager for the American Gerbil Society and run Double Boop Embroidery.
 Also, you know, babysitting, catsitting, dogsitting, world domination.
 The usual.

 Why are you only going to college now?

-Because I wasn’t ready either mental health-wise or in terms of having any idea what I wanted from my life by the age of eighteen, which could probably be said for most eighteen year olds.
-I spent my twenties doing a lot of different jobs and trying a lot of different things before settling on what I do now as the right path for me.
-Most people do their whole existential anxiety crisis where they realize they don’t know what they want from life after college instead of before it, so just think of me as having gone through my twenties out of order.
+Like most eighteen year olds, had no idea who I was or what I wanted, and my mental health was terrible.
+I spent my twenties doing a lot of different jobs and trying a lot of different things before figuring out what was right for me.
+Most people do their whole existential anxiety crisis where they realize they don’t know what they want from life after college instead of before it, so I really just went through early adulthood out of order.

 What do you write about and why do you rarely update this blog?

 Because I’m very busy and Beyoncé still hasn’t shared her secrets with me on how she manages to have it all.